-CEs and sites should count only that portion of the deployed service member's income made available by them or on their behalf to the household as income to the household.
+A CE or site should count only that portion of the deployed service member's income made available by them or on their behalf to the household as income to the household.

-Instruct families to include the names and that portion of income made available to the household from deployed service members on the CACFP Meal Benefit Income Eligibility Form.
-The determining official will count the service member as part of the household in establishing a participant's eligibility.
+Instruct households to include the names and that portion of income made available to the household from deployed service members on the CACFP Meal Benefit Income Eligibility Form (Child Care).
+The determining official will count the service member as part of the household in establishing a child's eligibility.

-When calculating total household income for purposes of determining eligibility for free and reduced-price meals, the following types of income must be:
+When calculating total household income for purposes of determining eligibility for free and reduced price meals in the CACFP, the following types of income for military families must be: